ihormyroniuk/ihormyroniuk.github.io/iOSApplicationEntryPoint.md

 ### Proposition

 Unite these two objects into one.
-In other words, make application object own delegate.
+In other words, make application object its own delegate.
 To accomplish that, it is needed to make subclass of [`UIApplication`](https://developer.apple.com/documentation/uikit/uiapplication) and set it as  application object's class.

 ### Implementation